 - To Reheat In Oven.
 If using an oven, reheat at a lower temperature (around 325°F or 163°C) to avoid overcooking the exterior while ensuring the inside is thoroughly heated.

-You'll know your Baked Turkey Breast is ready when you slice into it, and the juices are clear.
+You'll know your Baked Turkey Breast is ready when you slice into it and the juices are clear.
 If you have a meat thermometer, insert it into the thickest part of the breast, avoiding contact with any bone if present.
-Once the internal temperature reaches 165 degrees Fahrenheit, your turkey breast is cooked perfectly.

 Typically, aim for 1 ½ pounds of turkey per person.

-This particular recipe uses a 2 ½ pound turkey breast, ample for two to four adults, but feel free to adjust quantities according to your needs.
+This particular recipe uses a 2 ½-pound turkey breast, ample for two to four adults, but feel free to adjust the quantities according to your needs.

 Julia | The Yummy Bowl